-And making predictions -- can you use what you know along with a 'skilled' guess to solve the mystery?!
+And they make predictions -- can you use what you know along with a 'skilled' guess to solve the mystery?!

 Another wonderfully illustrated book, Graeme Base has kids searching for clues at a birthday party.
 As all the animals help Horace the elephant celebrate his 11th birthday, they realize that someone has eaten all the food!
 There are so many things to see in the pictures and the book will appeal to kids, teens and adults.

 Ike LaRue, the furry star of this book series, finds himself in jail and wrongly accused!
 When the Police can’t solve the crime, Ike takes things into his own hands (I mean paws!).
 A very humorous tale with just as many laughs as clues.

 Finally someone has written a book about one of the most common things to happen during winter – losing a mitten!
 So many kids will be able to identify with this mystery as Annie and her dog head out to find her lost mitten.
 Readers will be entertained as they too search the pages for clues.